Therm-a-Rest Down Pillow

 Some folks think - so long as it fits in the pack - it's "compressible."

 My first camping pillow was also a Therm-a-Rest, but it was made from the foam scraps they make their self-inflating sleeping pads from.
 It was too large, too heavy, and had too much loft - normally things you look for when shopping for a pillow, but in this case, all those things were hell on my pack and my neck.

 Down, by nature, is lightweight and HIGHLY compressible.
-When I saw that T-a-R offered a down compressible pillow, I decided to pick one up from REI if for no other reason than testing how "compressible" it was.
+When I saw that T-a-R offered a down compressible pillow, I decided to pick one up if for no other reason than testing how "compressible" it was.